tannyo/Hour-Shower/README.md

 Turn on the 12v DC source.

-Take your shower for as long as you have 12 V and heated fluid source.
+Take your shower for as long as you have 12 V and a heated fluid source.

 When using the hour shower make sure that you use a neutralizing/biodegradable soap that does not contain any petroleum products.
-This will also help the filter to last longer before the need to be replaced.
+This will help the filter last longer before needing to be replaced.

 - Puracy Natural Body Wash, Bergamot & Sandalwood, Skin Softening Bath & Shower Gel for Men and Women with Coco Glycinate, 16 Fl Oz (2-Pack) https://www.amazon.com/dp/B07QHGS28Q/ref=cm_sw_r_cp_api_glt_fabc_00T273Q45NB5HJ9CTXNJ?_encoding=UTF8&psc=1